Vicenza High School hosts successful summer basketball camp for DoDEA Europe athletes

 |0

-This work, Vicenza High School hosts successful summer basketball camp for DoDEA Europe athletes [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vicenza High School hosts successful summer basketball camp for DoDEA Europe athletes, by Jessica Tackaberry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Vicenza High School hosts successful summer basketball camp for DoDEA Europe athletes